ssfsx17/sky-islands/readable.md

 **Flying Jump Kick** - 2 Action Points - Type: Move & Melee - Target:
-Single - Perform a move action ending in at least 10 feet of straight line, then do a melee attack against one target.
-The attack’s accuracy is doubled.
+Single - Perform a move action ending in at least 10 feet of straight line, then do a melee attack against one target at the end of the movement.
+The attack’s Physical Accuracy is doubled.

 **Random Punches** - 2 Action Points - Type: Melee - Range: 5 feet -
 Target: Single - Roll a six-sided die (cube shape).
 On a roll of 1 or 2,